 Testing & Quarantine Upon Return

-For example, New York’s LabQ offers easily accessible free PCR tests with a 24-hour turnaround, which I took advantage of recently prior to a return flight to Canada.
+For example, New York’s LabQ offers easily accessible free antigen tests, as well as PCR tests with a 24-hour turnaround, which I took advantage of recently prior to a return flight to Canada.

 In addition, fellow Prince of Travel team member Jayce has written about how to obtain free COVID-19 tests in the United States.

 Health requirements in the US vary greatly by state, and even county to county.